 On December 8, 2010, President Obama signed the Claims Resolution Act of 2010.
 The Act specifically confirmed the Cobell Settlement Agreement and established the Fund upon final approval of the Settlement in November 2012.

-The Initial Implementation Plan, released in December 2012, outlined the Buy-Back Program's initial approach to achieving successful land consolidation purchases.
+An Initial Implementation Plan, released in December 2012, outlines the Buy-Back Program's initial approach to achieving successful land consolidation purchases.